DaiSugi01/Queens-game/README.md

 # iOS Game app: Queens game

-keyword: Swift, Realm, RxSwift, MVVM, CoreAnimation, collection view, diffable data sources
+keyword: `Swift`, `Realm`, `RxSwift`, `MVVM`, `CoreAnimation`, `UICollectionView`, `diffable data sources`

 ## Summary

 We created an iOS game application with Swift.
-This app provides a multi payer game to play between your friends and neighbors.
-Because this games includes great random factors and customization, each time it will provides you a variable joys.
+This app provides a multi-payer game to play between your friends and neighbors.
+Since this game includes great random factors and customization, each time a player will be provided with variable joys.

-This is has a lot of UI factors and models with reactive relationship.
-Thus, we adopted RxSwift and MVVM design pattern to completely separate views, models and logics.
+This app is has a lot of UI factors and data models with a reactive relationship.
+Thus, we adopted RxSwift and MVVM design patterns to completely separate views, models, and logic.

 <div align="center">
 <img src="https://raw.githubusercontent.com/cookie777/images/main/works/2021-05-Queens-Game/animation-whole-game.webp" alt="Kings game" width=240 />